EWG News and Analysis

 It’s well known that what a woman eats, drinks, breathes and puts on her body while she’s pregnant or nursing can all affect her reproductive system and the health of her baby.
 But new research reveals that a man’s exposure to harmful chemicals plays an important role, too.

-A recent study found that the concentration of heavy metals, persistent organic pollutants and phthalates in a man’s body had more effect on how long it took a couple to conceive than the concentrations of those chemicals in the woman.
+A study published in the journal Andrology in 2016, found that the concentration of heavy metals, persistent organic pollutants and phthalates in a man’s body had a bigger effect on how long it took a couple to conceive than the concentrations of those chemicals in the woman.

 - Lead gets into our bodies from drinking water, paint, cosmetics, toys and other sources.
 It is unsafe at any level, especially for fetuses and children.
 To avoid it, filter your water and check your home for old paint.

 - PCBs – considered probable human carcinogens by the Environmental Protection Agency – are all around us as a result of widespread use in manufacturing from the 1930s until they were banned in 1976.
-Today we’re exposed to PCBs mostly through food, especially the fatty issues of meat.
-To avoid them, cut back on red meat, trim away fat from meat and fish and choose fresh or wild-caught salmon rather than farmed.
+Today we’re exposed to PCBs mostly through food, especially the fatty parts of meat.
+To avoid PCBs in your diet, cut back on red meat and trim away fat from meat and fish.
+PCBs can also leach from caulks, sealants and other aging building materials in which PCBs were once used as plasticizers.

 For more information about how to avoid chemicals that can disrupt your hormones, check out EWG’s Dirty Dozen List of Endocrine Disruptors.